Clear glass of water in a dream on cream linen with a single wildflower beside it under a soft blue sky

 “Thirst comes in dreams to those in whom something important has dried out and has long been due for watering.”

-Thirst in a dream is one of the most direct metaphors.
+Thirst in a dream is a direct metaphor.
 Water in the language of the psyche means feelings, love, life, connection, renewal.
 When your body wants to drink in a dream and there is nothing to drink or you are not allowed to drink, it is almost never about water.
 It is a sign that in some important zone of your life a drought is underway: emotional, relational, meaningful, spiritual.
 A dream of thirst shows that there is something “thirsting” inside you, and it can no longer go long without a real source.
 And it shows too that between you and water there sometimes stand very strange obstacles — often set up by you yourself.

 Such dreams come in periods of long emotional “deserts,” when the usual rhythm of life continues while something living inside begins to dry out.

 You dream of a desert, a steppe, a beach under the sun, a long road without water.
 The mouth is dry, the lips cracked, the skin hot.
-You trudge on, look around for a stream, a shade, a puddle.
-In the body — a simple, childlike “drink, drink, drink.”
+You trudge on, looking around for a stream, a patch of shade, a puddle.
+Inside, a simple, childlike pulse sounds: “drink, drink, drink.”

-Your Inner Child speaks with you here — the part that can honestly speak of its lack, without diplomacy and politeness.
-Such a dream often comes when you have long been in a mode of giving without refilling: working, caring, serving, enduring — while inside, for a long time, no one has offered you anything simply like that.
-The Inner Child does not heroize you; it shows that you are dehydrated, and this is not metaphor in the strong sense — it is a real lack of something alive.
+Your Inner Child is weeping in that desert: the part that can honestly speak of its lack, without diplomacy or politeness.
+Such a dream often comes when you have long been giving without refilling: working, caring, serving, enduring, while inside, for a long time, no one has offered you anything simply for the sake of it.
+The Inner Child does not turn you into a hero; it shows that you are dehydrated, and this is not a metaphor in the strong sense — it is a real lack of something alive.

 Ask yourself: “In which area of my life have I long been walking without water — and to whom or what could I honestly say, ‘I am thirsty’?”